Universal recovery maps and approximate sufficiency of quantum relative entropy: Introduction

-for some $\eps \in [0,1]$.
-Together with the case $\eps=0$ discussed above, this motivates the question if there exists a refined version of the data processing inequality in terms of recoverability~\cite{WL12}, which would serve as an alternative characterization of approximate sufficient statistics.
+Together with the case $\eps=0$ discussed above and ideas from~\cite{WL12}, this motivates the question if there exists a stronger version of the data processing inequality.
+More precisely, one asks for the possibility of adding a non-negative term to the right-hand side of~\eqref{eq_DPI} that indicates how well $\rho$ can be recovered from $\cN(\rho)$.
+Such a relation would serve as an alternative characterization of approximate sufficient statistics.

-An inequality that is closely related to the monotonicity of the relative entropy is the \emph{strong subadditivity} of quantum entropy~\cite{LieRus73_1,LieRus73}, which ensures that for any tripartite state $\rho_{ABC} \in \D(A\otimes B \otimes C)$ the conditional mutual information is non-negative, i.e., $I(A:C|B)_{\rho}:=H(AB)_{\rho}+H(BC)_{\rho}-H(ABC)_{\rho}-H(B)_{\rho} \geq 0$, where $H(A)_{\rho}:=-\tr(\rho_A \log \rho_A)$ denotes the von Neumann entropy.
-This inequality has been strengthened recently with a remainder term in the form of a distance to the closest recovered state.
-It was shown in~\cite{FR14}, that for any density operator $\rho_{ABC}$ there exists a trace-preserving completely positive map (the \emph{recovery map}) $\cR_{B \to BC}$ such tha
+An inequality that is closely related to the monotonicity of the relative entropy is the \emph{strong subadditivity} of quantum entropy~\cite{LieRus73_1,LieRus73}, which ensures that for any tripartite state $\rho_{ABC} \in \D(A\otimes B \otimes C)$ the conditional mutual information is non-negative, i.e., $I(A:C|B)_{\rho}:=H(AB)_{\rho}+H(BC)_{\rho}-H(ABC)_{\rho}-H(B)_{\rho} \geq 0$, where $H(A)_{\rho}:=-\tr(\rho_A \log \rho_A)$ denotes the von Neumann entropy.\footnote{The definition of conditional mutual information we have given is for finite-dimensional spaces and can be extended to the infinite-dimensional case \cite{S15}.} This inequality has been strengthened recently with a remainder term in the form of a distance to the closest recovered state.
+It was shown in~\cite{FR14}, that for any density operator $\rho_{ABC}$, there exists $\cR_{B \to BC} \in \TPCP(B,B\otimes C)$ (the \emph{recovery map}) such that